-When travelling to a new city, many skip booking a hotel in search of a more local and unique experience.
+When traveling to a new city, many skip booking a hotel in search of a more local and unique experience.
 This is one of the many reasons why Airbnb has exploded over the past few years, since it offers travellers the chance to stay in someone’s home for a few days or simply the opportunity to opt for something a little more unusual.
 While Airbnb rentals come in all shapes and sizes, whether it’s a spare room in someone’s flat to an industrial warehouse apartment, it’s the diversity of rooms and properties available that appeals to more and more travellers.

 We’ve seen igloos, castles, and even a hamster cage themed rental pop up on Airbnb, however, what does the Budapest market have on offer?
 While we were unable to find an air hangar or a mobile capsule to rent, we did find a few interesting places you can stay in on your next visit to Budapest.